rleathart/SimpleNativeAudio/README.md

 # SimpleNativeAudio
-Example code for accessing audio hardware in C with ASIO, CoreAudio, and JACK.
+Example code for accessing audio hardware in C with ASIO, WASAPI, CoreAudio, JACK and ALSA.

 All example code can be found in the `src` directory.